ben-rogerson/twin.macro/README.md

 export default () => <Input />
 ```

-For features like conditional styling and css blocks, Twin works within styling libraries like [👩‍🎤 emotion](https://emotion.sh/docs/introduction) or [💅 styled-components](https://styled-components.com/):
+For features like conditional styling and css blocks, Twin works with styling libraries like [👩‍🎤 emotion](https://emotion.sh/docs/introduction) or [💅 styled-components](https://styled-components.com/):

 ```js
 import React from 'react'